Skip to content

 Hill of Wirren is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 556m of ascent and takes most walkers 4-6 hours.
 Terrain: Estate track on the lower slopes followed by managed grouse moor with short heather and quad ruts.

-When is the best time to climb Hill of Wirren?
+When should I climb Hill of Wirren?

 The standard good-weather months for Hill of Wirren are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.